How to Build Desktop Barcode Scanner in Java and Kotlin

 br.initRuntimeSettingsWithString("{\"ImageParameter\":{\"Name\":\"Balance\",\"DeblurLevel\":5,\"ExpectedBarcodesCount\":512,\"LocalizationModes\":[{\"Mode\":\"LM_CONNECTED_BLOCKS\"},{\"Mode\":\"LM_STATISTICS\"}]}}", EnumConflictMode.CM_OVERWRITE)

-The following sample code is used to read barcodes from an image file and print out all results:
+The following sample code reads barcodes from an image file and prints out all results:

 // Java